treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 # Writing is a skill

-The most important thing to remember is that writing is a skill.
+Realize that writing is a skill.
 A skill can be improved, but it will take conscious effort.

 ## Deliberate practice